EleJanDC2/EleJanDC2/README.md

 ### Hi there 👋 My name is Jan (John)

 I has been interested in technical issues since childhood.
 I learned electronics and the basics of programming on my own.
 Later, I attended a technical school majoring in mechatronics, where I obtained the title of Mechatronics Technician.
 During my studies, I took courses in conventional and CNC machining as well as a soldering course.
 I started learning 3D design and purchased an FDM 3D printer.
 I also learned about other technologies.
 Currently, I am a 3rd year student of Computer Science with specialization in Embedded and IoT.
+Privately, I also run HomeLab which I use as: databases, website host, NAS, VPN, DNS, etc.

 - 🔭 I’m currently working on :